 The Sales Pitch

-Benzoyl Peroxide might be just what you need to achieve your clear skin goals but as mentioned earlier this whole miracle three step process can be easily replicated with cheaper products at your local drugstore.
+Benzoyl peroxide might be just what you need to achieve your clear skin goals but as mentioned earlier, this whole miracle three-step process can be easily replicated with cheaper products available at your local drugstore.

-When ordering proactive I was oblivious to the fact that I was signing my credit card over to a subscription.
-The next month I received a whole new supply of proactive and another twenty bucks charged to my card.
+When ordering proactive, I was oblivious to the fact that I was signing my credit card over to a subscription.
+The next month, I received a whole new supply of proactive and another twenty bucks charged to my card.
 I was nowhere near close to finishing the first month's supply!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.